 For over eighty years the Carnegie Library was that “center of light” as one of the premier public cultural institutions in the City of Atlantic City.
 From the overwhelming public vote to build a library (6062 for to 30 against) to the attendance at the dedication (2000 inside and another 1000 outside) to the enormous public usage from the day its doors opened, the Atlantic City Free Public Library (Carnegie Library) was a key part of the educational, social, and cultural life of Atlantic City.
 It was “Open to All,” as was carved over the front door.
 It was Free, and it was Public.
 Accordingly, it was one of the places in the city where children and adults of all races, creeds, and cultures could mingle, learn and grow.

 In June, 1985 the Atlantic City Free Public Library moved to a much needed larger facility at Tennessee and Atlantic Avenues and the Carnegie Library entered a state of limbo.
 Inhabited for a period by miscellaneous City of Atlantic City offices, it was finally abandoned in 1994.
 For almost a decade it stood empty while debate ensued on its best use.
-Almost 100 years after it opened to grace the corner of Illinois and Pacific Avenues, it has been preserved and reopened through the combined efforts of the Casino Reinvestment Development Authority (CRDA), the City of Atlantic City, and The Richard Stockton College of New Jersey as the Carnegie Center.
+Almost 100 years after it opened to grace the corner of Illinois and Pacific Avenues, it has been preserved and reopened through the combined efforts of the Casino Reinvestment Development Authority (CRDA), the City of Atlantic City, and Stockton University as the Carnegie Center.

 The Carnegie Center is located at the northeast corner of Pacific and Dr. Martin Luther King, Jr. Blvd. (formerly Illinois Avenue) in Atlantic City.
 The property was acquired by the city in 1902 for the purpose of library construction.
 The Library was designed by Albert R. Ross who won the competition for design initiated by the Atlantic City Free Public Library Board of Trustees.
 Mr. Ross was a young architect with a growing reputation of participating in the design of many nationally recognized libraries including the Boston Public Library.
 Among the features prominent in the design of the facility are: